fedeandri/auto-approve-comments/readme.txt

 == Description ==

-Auto Approve Comments allows you to create a white list of commenters and to automatically approve their comments after checking their email, name, URL or User ID.
+Auto Approve Comments allows you to create a white list of commenters and to automatically approve their comments after checking their email/name/URL or username.

 Useful when you set your comments to be manually approved to avoid spam, but you still want to immediately approve the comments made by your most trustful readers.